Updated on 2025-07-29 GMT+08:00

 memory: 200Mi

-readinessProbe: # readinessProbe
+readinessProbe: # Readiness probe

-httpGet: # HTTP GET definition
+httpGet: # Defines an HTTP GET request.

 path: /read